Ketogenic diet: Adverse effects

 The ketogenic diet is not considered a benign, holistic, or all-natural treatment.
 As with any serious medical therapy, it may result in complications, although these are generally less severe and less frequent than with anticonvulsant medication or surgery.
 Common but easily treatable short-term side effects include constipation, low-grade acidosis, and hypoglycaemia if an initial fast is undertaken.
 Raised levels of lipids in the blood affect up to 60% of children and cholesterol levels may increase by around 30%.
 This can be treated by changes to the fat content of the diet, such as from saturated fats towards polyunsaturated fats, and if persistent, by lowering the ketogenic ratio.
 Supplements are necessary to counter the dietary deficiency of many micronutrients.

 Long-term use of the ketogenic diet in children increases the risk of slowed or stunted growth, bone fractures, and kidney stones.
 The diet reduces levels of insulin-like growth factor 1, which is important for childhood growth.
 Like many anticonvulsant drugs, the ketogenic diet has an adverse effect on bone health.
 Many factors may be involved such as acidosis and suppressed growth hormone.
 About one in 20 children on the ketogenic diet develop kidney stones (compared with one in several thousand for the general population).
 A class of anticonvulsants known as carbonic anhydrase inhibitors (topiramate, zonisamide) are known to increase the risk of kidney stones, but the combination of these anticonvulsants and the ketogenic diet does not appear to elevate the risk above that of the diet alone.
 The stones are treatable and do not justify discontinuation of the diet.
-Around half of clinics gives oral potassium citrate supplements empirically to all ketogenic diet patients, with some evidence that this reduces the incidence of stone formation.
-However, has not been tested in a prospective controlled trial.
+Around half of clinics give oral potassium citrate supplements empirically to all ketogenic diet patients, with some evidence that this reduces the incidence of stone formation.
+However, this has not been tested in a prospective controlled trial.
 Kidney stone formation (nephrolithiasis) is associated with the diet for four reasons: